RahelArka/4_p01_game-jordanavneil/README.md

 ## Phase 0: Game Selection, Analysis & Plan

-#### Selected Game: YOUR GAME HERE
+#### Selected Game: Breakout

 ### Necessary Features
 What are the core features that your game should have?
 These should be things that __must__ be implemented in order to make the game playable, not extra features that could be added to make the game more fun to play.

-YOUR ANSWERS HERE
+Paddle
+Ball
+Bricks
+Ball bounce
+Bricks disappear
+Different areas of the paddle bounce differently

 ### Extra Features
 What are some features that are not essential to gameplay, but you would like to see (provided you have time after completing the necessary features.

-YOUR ANSWERS HERE
+Multiple lives
+The paddle breaks
+Bricks move in the opposite direction of the paddle

 ### Controls
 How will your game be controlled?
 If the mouse will be used, explain how.
 List all keyboard commands as well.

 Keyboard Commands:
-- LIST OF COMMANDS HERE
+- Arrow keys move the bricks
+- Spacebar start/stop the game

 Mouse Conrol:
-- Mouse movement:
+- Mouse movement: Mouse controls the paddle
-- Mouse pressed:
+- Mouse pressed: Spawn another ball (3x per game)

 ### Classes
 What classes will you be creating for this project?
 Include the instance variables and methods that you believe you will need.
 You will be required to create at least 2 different classes.
 If you are going to use classes similar to those we've made for previous assingments, you will have to add new features to them.

-CLASS NAME0
+Bricks
 - Instance variables:
-  - LIST INSTANCE VARS HERE
+  - Brickx, Bricky
+  - Brick velocity
+  - Brick alive/dead
+  - Brick color
+  - Brick health
 - METHODS
-  - LIST METHODS HERE
+  - reset

-CLASS NAME1
+  - set color

+Ball
 - Instance variables:
-  - LIST INSTANCE VARS HERE
+  - Ballx, Bally
+  - Ballxvel, Ballyvol

 - METHODS
+  - Speed up
+  - Change direction
+  - Collision check
+Paddle
+- Instance variables:
+  - Paddlex, paddley
+  - Paddle width/height
-  - LIST METHODS HERE
+- Methods
+  - Paddle move
+  - Paddle area collision check